ecjN00B/usjt-condominium-election/README.md

 * [NPM](https://www.npmjs.com/get-npm)
 * [Ionic](https://ionicframework.com/docs/intro/installation/) or `npm install -g ionic cordova`

+And add in src folder a env.ts file with your firebase credentials. ([See template](docs/templates/env.template.ts))

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.